rutvik-gs/GRPC-KV-Store-System/README.md

 ├── README.md                     # Project documentation
 ```

 The docker build process pulls api schemas from the schemas folder.
-It's a central folder (ideally a separate repo entirely) which both services use.
+It's a central folder (ideally it should be a separate repo entirely) which both services use.
 This way both have access to a single source of truth regarding api contracts.
-While gRPC seamlessly integrates the use of protobuf, I used a validator middle ware for api-service (It helps me validate requests and responses).
+While gRPC seamlessly integrates the use of protobuf with itself and its consumers, I had to use a validator middleware for api-service.
+This helps me validate requests and responses.